ialexi/sc-docs/src/class-overviews/Animatable.md

 --------------------
 SC.Animatable lives in SproutCore's "animation" framework.
 This framework is _opt-in_, so you have to explicitly include it.
-If you've never included another framework before, then you can just replace the ":required => :sproutcore" in your Buildfile with the following.
+If you've never included another framework before, then you can just replace the `#ruby::required => :sproutcore"` in your Buildfile with the following.
 If you _have_ included another framework before, you'll probably understand what the following means and be able to do the same thing:

     #ruby
     :required => [:sproutcore, :"sproutcore/animation"]

-For more, see "Frameworks" in the introduction overviews.
+For more, see [Frameworks](../intro-overviews/frameworks.html) in the introduction overviews.

 How it works